 Relief from sciatica is notoriously difficult to attain, since neurological lower back, buttock and leg pain is well known to be a chronic and often lifelong syndrome.
 Although sciatica is most commonly theorized to exist due to some lumbar or lumbosacral spinal abnormality, such as a prolapsed disc or arthritic process, most patients do not find relief despite a plethora of treatments that are aimed at resolving the suspected causative condition.
 In fact, sciatica has some of the worst therapy results of any dorsalgia condition.

-Finding lasting relief seems like a virtually impossible dream for many patients who are affected by this epidemic radiculopathy condition.
+Finding lasting relief from sciatica seems like a virtually impossible dream for many patients who are affected by this epidemic radiculopathy condition.
 This is why we receive so many letters each month from patients who simply cannot stand their sciatic nerve symptoms any longer, but do not know how to find a cure.

 This dialog examines the reasons why sciatica is so difficult to resolve and provides guidance on finding that elusive relief we all dream about during the worst painful attacks.